Official state symbol Kentucky State Flag Adopted 1918 Standardized 1962

 The two figures symbolize different segments of Kentucky society.
 One man represents frontier spirit and pioneer settlers.
 The other represents statesmen and civic leadership.
 Their handshake demonstrates partnership.

 Navy blue connects Kentucky to the Union.
 Blue was common in state flags during the early 1900s.
-It showed loyalty to the United States.
+It showed loyalty to the United States and aligns with Kentucky's official color tradition.

 Kentucky established its state flag in 1918.
 The legislature approved a design featuring the state seal on navy blue.
 Jesse Cox Burgess designed the flag.
 She was an art teacher.
-She was the only woman to serve on the Kentucky flag commission.
+She was the only woman to serve on the Kentucky flag commission, with statehood context in states and capital cities reference data.

 The seal itself predated the flag.
 Kentucky adopted its state seal in 1792 when it became a state.
 That was more than a century earlier.
 The seal's imagery remained consistent through multiple revisions.